nginics/feedIn/README.md

 # FeedIn

 FeedIn is a simple web application for receiving anonymous feedback.
-I created this website out of curiosity to explore how credential-based login systems function in [NextAuth.js](https://next-auth.js.org/) and how it NextAuth operates behind the scenes.
+I created this website out of curiosity to explore how credential-based login systems function in [NextAuth.js](https://next-auth.js.org/) and how it operates behind the scenes.

 ---